sandialabs/tensor_toolbox/README.md

 # Tensor Toolbox for MATLAB, Version 3.3.a-dev
 February 28, 2022 (last modified)
 by Brett W. Bader, Tamara G. Kolda, Daniel M. Dunlavy, et al.
-Sandia National Laboratories
+Sandia National Laboratories and MathSci.ai

 The **Tensor Toolbox for MATLAB** is open source software; see [LICENSE.txt](LICENSE.txt) for the terms of the license (2-clause BSD).